omarudolley/definitions/README.md

 ## Test version of definitions

 Everyone can submit to this repo whatever definitions they seem appropriate.
-It will allow to create data products using these definitions in the Finnish dataeconomy testbed nexus and experiment with the system.
+It will allow to create data products using these definitions in the Finnish data economy testbed nexus and experiment with the system.
 In order to do this:

 1. Fork this repository
 2. Create your definitions under `src/test/<your_github_username>/` if you're familiar